What is a vCard? (And Why It's Being Replaced)

-The file format uses the extension .vcf (Virtual Contact File) and contains structured data like name, phone number, email address, company, job title, and more.
-Every smartphone, email app, and contact manager in existence can read vCards.
+The vCard file format uses the extension .vcf (Virtual Contact File) and stores structured data like name, phone number, email address, company, and job title.
+Every smartphone, email app, and contact manager in existence can read vCards—which is why the format has stuck around as long as it has.

 How vCards Work